chunned/hugo/content/post/securitylab/setup/index.md

 - Set up Active Directory and turn our Windows Server VMs into domain controllers
 - Join our Windows 11 PCs to the Active Directory domain
 - Set up ELK on our Ubuntu VM
-- Set up Suricata on OPNsense
-- Make sure our network isolation is working properly

 ## Active Directory